CenturyLinkCloud/PublicKB/General/Authentication/enhanced-security-master-account-registration.md

 ### FAQ
 **Q: What services does Enhanced Security currently work with?**

-A: Currently Enhanced Security works with our Managed Hosting and Private Cloud services.
+A: Currently Enhanced Security works with our SavvisStation (Managed Hosting), Private Cloud (Dedicated Cloud Compute), and Cloud Application Manager services.
 This list will be expanded in the future.

 **Q: Which browsers are currently supported?**